ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/sea-girls-bloxx-free-tickets-nme-hq.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win FREE gig tickets to see Sea Girls and BLOXX at NME HQ!"
+title: "Win FREE gig tickets to see Sea Girls and BLOXX at NME HQ"
 competition-description: "<p>Want to hear some epic live music?
 Then you won't want\
   \ to miss this...\r\nNME is opening it's doors to host an exclusive lock-in gig\
   \ in association with 19 Crimes Winery and we've got a limited amount of FREE tickets\